 Directionality And Sensitivity Of The Microphone

 The directionality or “directional sensitivity” of a microphone plays a crucial role in managing feedback.
 Typical sound reinforcement microphones have a cardioid polar pattern.
-They are the most sensitive to where they point, less sensitive to the sides, and barely sensitive at all to the rear.
+They are the most sensitive to where they point, less sensitive to the sides, and barely sensitive to the rear.

 Here is a polar graph of the cardioid pattern with a standard live vocal mic for reference: